logintoo/logintoo-sample-app/README.md

 - **authApiVersion**: Version of the Authorization Server API.
 - **appApiUri**: The application API endpoint .

 The **/aws-cdk** folder contains everything you need to deploy Sample App API into AWS infrastructure using [AWS Cloud Development Kit](https://aws.amazon.com/cdk/) (AWS CDK).
+This stack describes a Sample API to be deployed in AWS API Gateway with an authorizer Lambda function.

+Customize parameters in **/aws-cdk/sample-api/lib/sample-api-stack.js**:

+- **tokenIssuer**: The expected 'iss' claim of the Access Token, identifies the principal that issued the JWT.
+- **tokenAud**: The 'aud' (audience) claim of the Access Token, the recipient that the JWT is intended for.
+- **apiDomain**: API domain name in case you want to use a custom domain name.
+- **certificateArn**: The AWS ARN of your Certificate in case you want to use a custom domain name (you can use an AWS domain name instead).

+You need an AWS account to deploy the API.

 *The static website utilizes [jQuery](https://jquery.com) and [Materialize](https://materializecss.com).*